Sonar-Demos/cpp-demo/README.md

 #### From the issue

-In both mentioned IDEs, the Rule Description can be directly accessed from the 'Quick Fix' menu in VSCode, and from the 'More Actions' menu in CLion.
+In both mentioned IDEs, you can access rule description:

+- directly from the 'Quick Fix' menu in VSCode,
+- and from the 'More Actions' menu in CLion.

-These appear when hovering code raising an issue in the editor, or by selecting the issue in the Problems view,
+These menus appear when you hover over the code raising an issue in the editor, or when you select the issue in the Problems view.

 serverMain.h:422